The Eastern Pennsylvania Conference of The United Methodist Church

 There are from times to time other specific responsibilities determined by the Bishop and Council on Finance and Administrative.

-1. Bachelor's Degree, or equivalent, with accounting/ finance emphasis and a minimum of 10 years work experience or an equivalent combination of education and experience.
+1. Bachelor's Degree, or equivalent, with accounting/ finance emphasis and a minimum of 10 years work experience or an equivalent_noemailbination of education and experience.
 Master's degree or CPA preferable.

-4. Experience in managing computerized general ledger, spreadsheets, and data bases.
+4. Experience in managing_noemailputerized general ledger, spreadsheets, and data bases.

-5. Overall knowledge of non-profit organization accounting and tax issues.
+5. Overall knowledge of non-profit_noemailanization accounting and tax issues.